caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 Caido's decision to implement JavaScript as opposed to another programming language was arrived at based on multiple factors.

 With JavaScript, context switching between the frontend and backend is minimal.
-JavaScript is a versitile language and the speed performance is noticeable in the Caido environment.
-Also, as an HTTP proxy, JavaScript is a familiar language to those that are using Caido as it is present in every engagement.
+JavaScript is a versatile language and easy to learn.
+Also, JavaScript is a familiar language to those that are using Caido as it is present in every engagement.

 ## QuickJS